 You MUST complete a Participation Statement, in addition to booking your event space before attending an OutdoorLads event.
 You only need to complete this Participation Statement once, not for each event you attend.

 Anyone with COVID-19 symptoms, even if they are extremely mild, or who has recently tested positive for Covid-19, is asked not to attend.

 Please review the Outdoorlads kit lists for a general guide, but essential on this walk are previously used good hiking boots, waterproof cagoule and overtrousers, small DISCREET tent or bivvy bag, head torch with adequate battery life and low light output, sleeping bag, sleeping mat, personal hygiene materials, any medication, sun protection, adequate warm clothing, rucksack and enough food and drink and cooking equipment.
 See the comments about water in food and drink.
 I suggest that your full rucksack (including water) should weigh less than 16kg and less than ¼ of your weight; if it risks being heavier, then try to share tents or cooking equipment with other members of the group.
 I will use walking poles, to help me get up and down the fairly steep and long ascents and descents.

 Bring enough food to cover your needs for the duration of the event.
 Once we leave the pub there will be no chance to buy anything until we return.

-Each day day we will encounter streams, so it will be possible to top up water from time to time; you will need to make any water that you collect, safe for you to drink.
+Each day we will encounter streams, so it will be possible to top up water from time to time; you will need to make any water that you collect, safe for you to drink.